0xHasanM/regexplore/README.md

 ## Usage

-1. Load the plugin in Volatility using the command `volatility3 -p /path/to/plugins -f memory_dump.raw windows.registry.regexplore`.
+1. Place the plugin folder in Volatility `volatility3/volatility3/framework/plugins/windows/registry`.

 2. Run the plugin using the command `python vol.py windows.registry.regexplore -h` to display the available options and commands.